peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

    to be kept in the main memory between time steps.

 3. **Day/night segmentation.** The ACRANEB2 scheme performs calculations
    on blocks of grid points in a vectorizable form[^4].
-The solar computations are only performed on segments of grid points where the Sun is in the sky.
+The shortwave computations are only performed on segments of grid points where the Sun is in the sky.
-   This selection has to be extended with grid points where the zenith angle is positive at any time during the intermittence period.
+   This selection has to be extended with grid points where the zenith angle is positive at any time during the intermittency period.

-4. **Modularization.** The shortwave intermittency implementation required more modularization in terms of decoupling the solar and thermal computations of optical thickness.
+4. **Modularization.** The shortwave intermittency implementation required more modularization in terms of decoupling the shortwave and longwave computations of optical thickness.

 [^4]: In the sense of performing an operation on a sequence of values
       simultaneously by a single processor